MKom-Sama/EpicLibrary/README.md

 ## Found Bugs

-- UC_Books and UC_Members got Errors but doesn't seem to be breaking errors.
+- UC_Books and UC_Members got Errors but doesn't seem to be breaking errors. _Fixed Beta4.0_

 ### If you have any ideas or want to contribute feel free to hit me up .